 CJR describes their mission as “CJR’s mission is to be the intellectual leader in the rapidly changing world of journalism.
 It is the most respected voice on press criticism, and it shapes the ideas that make media leaders and journalists smarter about their work.
 Through its fast-turn analysis and deep reporting, CJR is an essential venue not just for journalists, but also for the thousands of professionals in communications, technology, academia, and other fields reliant on solid media industry knowledge.”

-CJR discloses their masthead and names their authors.
+CJR discloses its masthead and names its authors.

 Funded by / Ownership

 CJR is a nonprofit owned by the Columbia University Graduate School of Journalism through Columbia University.
 They disclose their major funders on the website as “Maria Moors Cabot Fund, Craig Newmark Philanthropies, the George Delacorte Center for Magazine Journalism Fund at The New York Community Trust, the Saul and Janice Poliak Center for the Study of First Amendment Issues, Puffin Foundation, Rockefeller Family & Associates, Schumann Media Center Inc., and R. Ted Weschler.”
 Revenue is generated through advertising, donations, memberships, and subscriptions.